VIDT-DAO/VIDT-Datalink/README.md

 More information about V-ID is available at https://www.v-id.org, the token ICO website is https://token.v-id.org.

-The V-IDT-commented.nl is the exact same version, but with explanatory comments.
+The V-IDT-commented.sol is the exact same version, but with explanatory comments.